Of course, that is not the real camera shown above, it is my imagined metaphor of the moment.

 And that, among everything else, is what I really live for.
 The connections that happen that we never really even see on a big scale.
 Like fireflies in the night, spanning all the way across a continent, skipping oceans to the next one.

-The post "Case Closed- Found Camera Returns Home" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2012/12/found-camera-returns-home/) on December 2, 2012.
+The post "Case Closed- Found Camera Returns Home" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2012/12/found-camera-returns-home/) on December 2, 2012.